lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 36. Final Standard

-Lily Studio code should feel consistent no matter which developer wrote it.
-A file should be easy to scan, the important behavior should be easy to find, and the lifecycle of the system should be clear without requiring the reader to trace hidden state through several unrelated places.
+Lily Studio code should feel consistent regardless of which developer originally wrote it.
+A file should be straightforward to navigate, important behavior should be easy to locate, and the ownership and lifecycle of the system should remain clear without forcing the reader to trace hidden state through unrelated parts of the codebase.

 A strong Lily implementation should normally have: